Linkaaaaa/GW2CombatTimer/README.md

 ### All Windows
 - Toggle windows visibility with and without keybinds
-- Settings to display hours and minutes over only seconds and milliseconds
+- Settings to display hours, minutes and milliseconds over only seconds
 - Switch to use classic time units (00h 00m 00s 000ms / 00:00:00.000)
 - Display full timestamp date
+- Setting to hide the windows during loading screens, cutscenes and when map is open

 ### Combat Timer Window
 - Displays your combat status